hienptx/42_CPP-Module-05-09/cpp08/README.md

 generating the code for each data type, reducing the need to write duplicate code.
 Topics: Templated containers (vector) , iterators, algorithm

+# ex00: Easy find
+    - Return a pointer to the value to find in a vector of integers
+# ex01: Span
+    - Create span of integers
+    - Add number to the array
+    - Find shortest and longest span of the integer vector
+# ex02: MutantStack
+    - Create iterator functionality for std::stack

 # C++ STL Containers: Vector vs. Deque vs. Stack vs. List

 This guide provides a quick comparison of four common C++ Standard Template Library (STL) containers: `std::vector`, `std::deque`, `std::stack`, and `std::list`.